Sugarc0de/Sugarc0de.github.io/_posts/2019-08-16-Board_Game_RecSys.md

 Data preprocessing (including how to handle missing data), although often overlooked, is an important part of the model.
 Meanwhile, [Matrix Factorization](<https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems)>) is another collaboritive filtering method that works well with sparse matrix.
 It decomposes the matrix into one user matrix and one item matrix, while preserving more information.

-Hope that this post can help you avoid some mistakes before jumping into your own recommender system!
+Hope that this post can help you avoid some mistakes before jumping into your own recommender system :)